This is not a long-story-short. Sorry.

 What they needed was something to demystify all of this variability and complexity of their real performance context – and to have that be boiled down to something digestible and understandable – so that they could figure that out – for their own widely varied context and then have them scale up and embellish with all the real details for their real world.

-In reality they worked in a Product management Team – organizer one way or another – and were collectively trying to accomplish everything – one way or another – in the PM Model.
+In reality they worked in a Product Management Team – organized one way or another – and were collectively trying to accomplish everything – one way or another – in what became the PM Model.

 What they needed – was a 100 page year-in-the-life of 2 Product Planners working for one Product Manager and dealing with their manager’s peers, their won, the teams at The Labs, manufacturing, Sales, Service, Finance and Marketing – which represented the dozens and dozens of real organizations that they would need to learn about – a big-time moving target in the heyday of post Telecommunications industry deregulation of 1984’s MFJ – modified final judgement – as in what the US Federal Courts finally decided were the rules/criteria for AT&T going forward post their Divestiture rulings, and AT&T’s push-back – and what was the deal as the dust settled – only to be litigated some more – and changes began galore!
 Oh my.